Veteran Corps of Artillery: 21st century

-In addition to this, there are also several social events for VCA members and its sister organization, The Military Society of the War of 1812.
-These include the VCA Annual Mess Dinner which is held on the Saturday in January nearest to January 15, and The Military Society of 1812 Annual Dinner, held on the Saturday of January nearest to January 8 to celebrate the Battle of New Orleans.
+In addition to this, there are also several social events for Veteran Corps of Artillery members and its sister organization, The Military Society of the War of 1812.
+These include the corps' annual mess which is held on the Saturday in January nearest to January 15, and The Military Society of 1812 Annual Dinner, held on the Saturday of January nearest to January 8 to celebrate the Battle of New Orleans.

-Since the VCASNY is subject to both federal and state call-up, and because it is legally required to "conform in all respects to the organization, discipline, and training of the National Guard in time of war", it conducts individual weapons qualifications each year at the Camp Smith New York National Guard Training Site in Peekskill, New York.
+Since the Veteran Corps of Artillery is subject to both federal and state call-up, and because it is legally required to "conform in all respects to the organization, discipline, and training of the National Guard in time of war", it conducts individual weapons qualifications each year at the Camp Smith New York National Guard Training Site in Peekskill, New York.